iotaledger/documentation/iota-streams/0.1/channels/troubleshooting.md

 # Troubleshooting

-**This article aims to help you understand and resolve common issues and errors that you may see while using Channels.**
+**This article helps you understand and resolve common issues and errors that you may see while using Channels.**

 ## More than one message found